xluciadh/bio-volumentations/README.md

 - The order of dimensions is [C, Z, Y, X, T], where C is the channel dimension, T is the time dimension, and Z, Y, and X are the spatial dimensions.
 - The three spatial dimensions (Z, Y, X) must be present.
-To transform a 2D image, please create a dummy Z dimension.
+To transform a 2D image, please create a dummy Z dimension first.
 - The channel (C) dimension is optional.
 If it is not present, the library will automatically create a dummy dimension in its place, so the output image shape will be [1, Z, Y, X].
 - The time (T) dimension is optional and can only be present if the channel (C) dimension is